code-kern-ai/refinery-sample-projects/README.md

     ].reset_index()
 ```

-Now we add a new column that is either the manual label or, if there is none, the weakly supervised label:
+Now, we add a new column that is either the manual label or, if there is none, the weakly supervised label:
 ```python
 def combine_labels(row):
     if(row["__Topic__MANUAL"] is not None):